2bc4/twitch-hls-client/README.md

 - `https://eu2.luminous.dev/live/[channel]` (Europe 2)
 - `https://as.luminous.dev/live/[channel]` (Asia)

+### Using your turbo/subscriber token
+With `--auth-token` you can set an OAuth token to be used when fetching the master playlist.
+Twitch won't serve ads if the Twitch account associated with the OAuth token is subscribed to turbo or the specific channel you're watching.

+To find your token, navigate to the Twitch website in a browser and open your browser's devtools (press F12).
+Click the `Application` (Chrome) or `Storage` (Firefox) tab and find `https://www.twitch.tv` under `Cookies` on the left.
+Your token is the string of characters beside the cookie named `auth-token`.

 ### Config file
 Almost every option can also be set via config file.
 Example config file with all possible values set (values are made up):
 ```